 Tension headache can cause a lot of discomfort during your work or when going out with friends.

 It can really affect your overall happiness.

 Fortunately, this type of headache is very well treatable with a series of home remedies and exercises.
 Usually, you will feel relief within two weeks.
+By treating the pressure points like you can see in the picture, you can even get instant relief of your tension headache for a short period of time.
 You can do all these exercises in the comfort of your own home.
 You won’t need any pain medication when you’ve completed the treatment.